Conversation Pieces

 Conversation Pieces is a reworking of the Animated Conversations concept.
 It consists of a series of five shorts which aired on Channel Four between 1982 and 1983.
-Each of the 5 shorts were five minutes long.
+Each short was five minutes long.

-As AllAboutAardman explains, "in the series plasticine personalities enact scenarios suggested by documentary-style recorded dialogue".
+As summarized in "All About Aardman": "plasticine personalities enact scenarios suggested by documentary-style recorded dialogue".

+Aardman commissioned Nulight Studios to remaster the shorts from their original 16mm film reels to digital 4K.
+In July 2018, the remastered shorts were premiered along with three earlier Aardman films at the Cinema Rediscovered film festival in Bristol.